Measuring and Improving Customer Experience to Increase Profits

-Properly worded customer satisfaction survey questions work for a business in multiple ways.
+Properly worded customer survey questions work for a business in multiple ways.
 First, they show customers that the business cares about how they feel and what they think.
 Secondly, they encourage customers to help the business by giving valuable and honest feedback.
 Thirdly, they illicit responses which give businesses insight into the customer experience and the ways it may be improved.

 Satisfied, Engaged Customers lead to Increased Profits

 Through well-designed and executed customer surveys, businesses learn how to exceed customer expectations and achieve customer engagement, which is defined as: “a customer’s emotional or psychological attachment to a brand, product, or company”.
-Today, customers give a lot of thought to purchases, including researching products and companies, asking more questions, and relying on customer reviews.
+Customers give a lot of thought to purchases, including researching products and companies, asking questions, and relying on customer reviews.
 Most purchases are also emotional investments and customers are more likely to invest in companies to which they feel emotionally connected.

 A high level of customer engagement is key to increasing profits in any industry: